spiffe/spiffe/standards/SPIFFE_Workload_API.md

 message X509SVIDRequest {  }

 // The X509SVIDResponse message carries X.509-SVIDs and related information,
-// including a global CRL and a list of bundles the workload may use for
+// including a set of global CRLs and a list of bundles the workload may use
-// federating with foreign trust domains. message X509SVIDResponse {
+// for federating with foreign trust domains. message X509SVIDResponse {
     // Required.
 A list of X509SVID messages, each of which includes a single
     // X.509-SVID, its private key, and the bundle for the trust domain. repeated X509SVID svids = 1;

     // Optional.
-An ASN.1 DER encoded CRL. repeated bytes crl = 2;
+ASN.1 DER encoded certificate revocation lists. repeated bytes crl = 2;

     // Optional.
 CA certificate bundles belonging to foreign trust domains that the